We're going green!

 My name is Monty.
 I have been chosen to represent our school council because I think I will do good things to the school and I am committed to doing it and I have been at the school since nursery and now it isn’t even a thing anymore.
 I will be good at helping the school because I care about the school and I want to make it better.
 I am most passionate about school council because I have been wanting to do this since it was open to me.

-Our chosen charity this year is Save The Children and we are supporting their Christmas Jumper appeal on Friday 13th December
+Our chosen charity this year is Save The Children and we are supported their Christmas Jumper appeal on Friday 13th December on raised over £270.

 Our School Council - the election process